GregGirardin/Adventure/Readme.txt

 An Ultima style tile based dungeon crawler to practice a few things.

-The goal is to have a playable quickish (4-5 hours) dungeon crawler game.
+The goal is to have a playable dungeon crawler game.

 Dependencies:
   PIL # image processing